Lion Art

 Antonio Canova statue cemetery Angel with a Lion

-In ancient Greece art, lions were identified with Dionysus, Phoebus, Cybele, and Artemis because myth indicates that lions drew chariots for these gods and goddesses.
-Here, the symbolic meaning of lions revolves around protection and is viewed as guardians of the dead and palaces, doorways, shrines, and thrones.
+In ancient Greek art, lions were identified with Dionysus, Phoebus, Cybele, and Artemis because myth indicates that lions drew chariots for these gods and goddesses.
+Here, the symbolic meaning of lions revolves around protection and they are viewed as guardians of the dead and palaces, doorways, shrines, and thrones.

 Narasimha half man and half lion avatar of Vishnu